REVIEW: The Alpina Alpiner Automatic

 Launched this year at Baselworld, the new Alpiner Automatic AL-525 is inspired by a classic Alpina model from the 1950s.
 By incorporating a box-type sapphire crystal, the designers were able to subtly inject a retro element, into an otherwise contemporary wristwatch.

 The Alpiner Automatic is also available with a silver dial that has nickel hands and markers, a black dial with nickel hands and markers and silver dial with yellow gold plated hands and markers.
-I personally prefer the grey with rose gold, but all versions look sharp.
+I personally prefer the gray with rose gold, but all versions look sharp.

-The rose gold-plated hour and minute hands are Dauphine-shaped and are facetted and polished.
+The rose gold-plated hour and minute hands are Dauphine-shaped and are faceted and polished.
 The central second hand is rose gold-plated and has a red Alpina counterweight.
 A rose gold framed aperture at 6 o’clock indicates the date.

-The hour and minute hands are treated with white Sueprluminova, and there are also white luminous dots (two dots at 12 o’clock) on the outer ring for each hour marker.
+The hour and minute hands are treated with white Superluminova, and there are also white luminous dots (two dots at 12 o’clock) on the outer ring for each hour marker.
 A minute track is printed in white on the outer ring.